waylau/RestDemo/README.md

 RestDemo
 ========

- RESTful Web Service DemoS  with Jersey ,Hibernate,Mysql,Spring,JQuery,AngularJS
+ RESTful Web Service DemoS  with Jersey ,Hibernate,Mysql,Spring,JQuery,AngularJS...Follow me to create a completed web app.
+Just go go go !

  Here are my articles about how to build the project step by step, and every demo is a small project :